reach-sh/reach-lang/docs/dev/src/en/books/essentials/getting-started/wisdom-for-sale/index.md

 This section shows you how to leverage the [yargs](https://www.npmjs.com/package/yargs) Node.js package to manage command-line arguments as an alternative to using the simple technique described above.

 This section is **optional**.
-If you do **not** want to add a Node.js package to your DApp at this time, you can skip to the next section, continuing to use the following commands throughout the remainder of this tutorial:
+If you do **not** want to add a Node.js package to your DApp at this time, you can skip to the next section, continuing to use the following commands throughout the remainder of this module:

 ``` nonum
 $ reach run index seller